Login to Adobe Journey Optimizer by going to Adobe Experience Cloud. Click Journey Optimizer.

 You’ll be redirected to the Home view in Journey Optimizer.
 First, make sure you’re using the correct sandbox.
 The sandbox to use is called

 --aepSandboxId--.
 To change from one sandbox to another, click on PRODUCTION Prod (VA7) and select the sandbox from the list.
 In this example, the sandbox is named AEP Enablement FY22.
 You’ll then be in the Home view of your sandbox

 In the left menu, scroll down and click Configurations.
 Next, click the Manage button under Events.

 You’ll then see an overview of all available events.
 Click Create Event to start creating your own event.

 A new, empty event window will then pop up.

 As a Name for the Event, use

 --demoProfileLdap--GeofenceEntry.
 In this example, the Event Name is

 Next, make sure the Type is set to Unitary, and for the Event ID Type selection, select System Generated

-To show up in this list, a Schema needs to have a very specific Mixin linked to it.
-The Mixin that is needed to show up here is called
+To show up in this list, a schema needs to have a very specific field group linked to it.
+The field group that is needed to show up here is called

 In the left menu, go to Schemas and open this in a new browser tab.
 In Schemas, go to Browse to see the list of available Schemas.